bezhanSalleh/filament-language-switch/README.md

 ***

 > [!IMPORTANT]
-> Migrating form 2.x to 3.x
+> Migrating from 2.x to 3.x
-> - Unregister the plugin form all your panels
+> - Unregister the plugin from all your panels
 > - Remove the config file `config/filament-language-switch.php`
 > - Remove the `filament-language-switch` directory from `resources/views/vendor`
 > - Bump the package version to `^3.0` in your `composer.json` file